::spod_codebook(ver = 1) spanishoddata

 To access the data we reference in this codebook, please follow these steps:

-You can install the latest version of the package from rOpenSpain R universe:
+You can also install the latest version of the package from rOpenSpain R universe:

 install.packages("spanishoddata",